Yuteng-Lu/UPPAAL_NN/README.md

 # UPPAAL_NN
 We implement DeepAuto, utilizing UPPAAL model checker.

-The repository contains experiments, showing the practicability of DeepAuto. extract_weights.py is designed to extract the weights of DNN, which we are interested in.
+The repository contains experiments, showing the practicability of DeepAuto.
+When we are interested in a specific DNN, we could use extract_weights.py to extract its weights.
 Based on extracted weights, we could construct formal model of the DNN following DeepAuto algorithm.

-DeepAuto workflow describes the running process of our framework.
+DeepAuto workflow（shown in DeepAuto.png) describes the running process of our framework.

+When we model a DNN as a automaton based on DeepAuto algorithm, the data flow should be extracted first.
+And then we could use data flow to model the automaton, which actually represents the DNN's interior characteristics.
+Thus, even if we want to model a MNIST DNN, such diffenrent work could be done based on data flow.
+The model of a MNIST DNN is proposed in this repository and we will give the queries used to verify properties P1, P2 and P3.
+The modeling process is based on DeepAuto.

+If you want to reoperate this experiment, you should install UPPAAL model checker.
+If you have any problems, please contact with luyuteng@pku.edu.cn.
+I will solve your problem.